Los Horcones

-The members of Los Horcones refer to their community as a cultural laboratory and they regard themselves as cultural engineers.
-They will readily adopt new cultural behaviors when experimental evidence indicates that doing so will improve their lives.
-As a result of their cultural engineering efforts, they are unlikely to suffer from cultural lag.

-Los Horcones is listed in the Communities Directory of the Fellowship for Intentional Community.

 An experimental community

 Los Horcones can also be regarded as an experimental community.
 When the members of Los Horcones encounter problems they design and conduct experiments to test possible solutions to their problems.
 Depending on the result of an experiment, they may collectively resolve to make an experimental behavior into a community-approved component of their behavioral culture.
 In this way, the Los Horconans try to exercise control over the evolution of their culture.

-Despite being sometimes referred to as an "utopian vision", a Walden Two community does not include claims of perfection.
-An experimental community is an attempt to thrive through seeing problems are seen as opportunities for experimentation.
-According to its proponents, an experimental community can be thought of as a eutopia (a good place) in which there is always room for experimentation and improvement.

 Behaviorology movement

 The Behavior of Organisms, B. F. Skinner's first book, was published in 1938.
 The research strategy that Dr. Skinner presented in that book was widely adopted and grew into a school of psychology named the experimental analysis of behavior.
-That school is today known as Behavior Analysis.
+That school is today known as behavior analysis.

-As Behavior Analysis grew larger, a growing number of scholars began to believe that Behavior Analysis had outgrown its place in Psychology and that it was time to establish a separate discipline.
+As behavior analysis grew larger, a growing number of scholars began to believe that behavior analysis had outgrown its place in psychology and that it was time to establish a separate discipline.
 Makram Khalil Samaan gave expression to this belief in 1973 when he wrote, "It is time now for the scientific analysis of behavior to call for its own scientific discipline.
 It is contradictory to its function, objective, methods and content to stay within the realm of psychology."
 Mr. Samaan suggested that the scientific analysis of behavior become a separate scientific discipline named "behaviorology".

 In 1974 the Los Horconans began using the term "behaviorology" to refer to "the natural science of behavior".
 Their summary of behaviorology reads as follows: "Behaviorology encompasses basic research, applied research and philosophy.
 Basic research includes (a) descriptive analysis of behavior (behaviography), (b) experimental analysis of behavior (experimental behaviorology), and (c) a theoretical or conceptual analysis of behavior (theoretical behaviorology).
 Applied research refers to behavior-analytic applications of the experimental analysis of behavior to the prevention and solution of social problems.
 As such, it includes (a) applied research in the form of experimental analysis oriented towards finding solutions to social problems and (b) behavioral technology, in the form of behavior-analytic procedures alone.
 The philosophy of behaviorology is that of behaviorism, which includes both, philosophical (or metatheoretical) assumptions and the philosophical implications of data obtained by the experimental analysis of behavior and its applications."